rillwrites/rillwrites.github.io/about.md

 * sometimes I'm funny
 * sometimes I'm serious

 Blogs are a way for me to talk to myself.
 You may find some things I write of use to you.
-My suggestion is to read would like and skip the rest.
+My suggestion is to read what you like and skip the rest.